AwakeLion-Robot-Lab/awakelion-logger/README.md

 ### Quick Start Example

-you can build test file and `./hello_aw_logger` to check out quickly, or you can write you first aw_logger file like below:
+you can build test file and use command `./hello_aw_logger` to check out quickly, or you can write you first aw_logger file like below:

 ```cpp
 #include "aw_logger/aw_logger.hpp"